yedivanseven/slangmod/docs/source/configuration.rst

 Specifically, you could set

-- ``work_dir`` the path to a working directory, where :py:mod:`slangmod` will save all it needs.
-While, in principle, this path can be *relative* (defaulting, in fact, to directory where you invoke :py:mod:`slangmod`), I recommend setting an absolute path here.
+- ``work_dir`` the path to a working directory, where :mod:`slangmod` will save all it needs.
+While, in principle, this path can be *relative* (defaulting, in fact, to the directory where you invoke :mod:`slangmod`), I recommend setting an absolute path here.
 - ``log_level`` the level at which progress is logged to the console.
 The default is 10 (meaning DEBUG, *i.e.*, everything is logged) and I recommend leaving it at that.
 If, however, you want to have fewer messages on the